.NET Framework: C++/CLI

 Microsoft introduced C++/CLI in Visual Studio 2005, which is a language and means of compiling Visual C++ programs to run within the .NET Framework.
 Some parts of the C++ program still run within an unmanaged Visual C++ Runtime, while specially modified parts are translated into CIL code and run with the .NET Framework's CLR.

 Assemblies compiled using the C++/CLI compiler are termed mixed-mode assemblies since they contain native and managed code in the same DLL.
 Such assemblies are more complex to reverse engineer since .NET decompilers such as .NET Reflector reveal only the managed code.

-Design principle
+Design principles

 Interoperability

 Because computer systems commonly require interaction between newer and older applications, .NET Framework provides means to access functions implemented in newer and older programs that execute outside .NET environment.
-Access to Component Object Model (COM) components is provided in System.
-Runtime.
-InteropServices and System.
-Enterprise Services namespaces of the framework.
+Access to Component Object Model (COM) components is provided in System.Runtime.InteropServices and System.EnterpriseServices namespaces of the framework.
 Access to other functions is via Platform Invocation Services (P/Invoke).
 Access to .NET functions from native applications is via the reverse P/Invoke function.